sandwipshanto/Thesis/THESIS_REPORT.md

 All materials containing harmful content include:

-**⚠️ Content Warning:** This research contains examples of hate speech, violence, illegal activities, and other harmful content for academic research purposes only.
+**Content Warning:** This research contains examples of hate speech, violence, illegal activities, and other harmful content for academic research purposes only.

 **Placement:**
 - Thesis abstract/introduction